Open Accessibility Menu

 Kit Can Be Mailed

-As a reminder, we continue to offer free in-office HIV testing at 1101 Sam Perry Blvd, Suite 304; Fredericksburg, VA 22401.
+As a reminder, we continue to offer free in-office HIV testing at 1101 Sam Perry Blvd, Suite 318; Fredericksburg, VA 22401.
+Please contact our office if you are interested in a test in-office or have trouble completing the form at the above link.

 Back to top